VanDerLars/xojo-intro/README.md

 ## Ideas and todo

 - [ ] Add ControlArrays to highlight more than one Control (currently only possible by using ContainerControls)
-- [ ] Make use of the AnimationKit to smoothen the things a bit
+- ~~[ ] Make use of the AnimationKit to smoothen the things a bit~~ _Canceled, because animation kit has no transperancy animations._
+- [ ] Find another way to animate some things.
 - [ ] More configurations of the whole thing would be a good thing.
-- [ ] Resize the highlight area toghether with the window.
+- [X] Resize the highlight area together with the window.
+- [ ] Better resizing for some corner cases.

 ## Contribute